elsampsa/valkka-core/ppa/README.md

     The following packages have unmet dependencies:
     sbuild-build-depends-valkka-dummy : Depends: libc6-dev-i386 but it is not installable

+Solved!
+The problem was the -m64 switch left in the live555 build

 ## Resources

 An essential article for using CMake with the ppa system [here](http://simmesimme.github.io/lessons/2011/11/02/ppa-launchpad-cmake)